 Archive of past IACP and Cisco Systems Community Policing Award winners.

-Share with the world how your department has addressed these challenges through collaboration, prevention and proactive partnerships.
-Winners will be honored at the 2013 IACP Annual Conference in Philadelphia, PA.
-The winning agency from each category also receives one complimentary annual conference registration; transportation for one to and from the conference; one hotel room for five nights while at the conference; and two tickets to the awards banquet.
+Share with the world how your department has addressed community challenges through collaboration, prevention and proactive partnerships.
+Winners will be honored at the 2016 IACP Annual Conference in San Diego, CA. The winning agency from each category also receives one complimentary annual conference registration; transportation for one to and from the conference; one hotel room for five nights while at the conference; and two tickets to the awards banquet.

 Apply now to be a winner in the IACP and Cisco Systems Community Policing Awards